dalehumby/homelab/readme.md

 `docker service ls` to see which services are running.

 Use [secrets](https://docs.docker.com/engine/swarm/secrets/) and [configs](https://docs.docker.com/engine/swarm/configs/) so I don't have to commit sensitive info to repo.

+## Docker Compose
+Swarm cannot pass through USB devices like SDR dongles, and anyway the container needs to run on the host where the USB device is plugged in.

+- `compose.yaml`: Containers that run on the primary host (Dell)

+To deploy the services: `docker compose up -d`